IIIF/api/source/api/extension/navplace/index.md

 `{"navPlace":{"id": "https://example.org/iiif/1/feature-collection", "type": "FeatureCollection"}}`

 `navPlace` is intended to connect IIIF web resources with geographic areas.
-These areas _SHOULD_ be bounded discrete regions of the map akin to extents. `navPlace` is not meant for geographic layouts at the township, city, country or continental level.
-Such descriptive datasets rely heavily on the client map viewer API for displaying connected metadata directly to the user.
-It is up to the implementer to determine how their chosen web map viewer interacts with GeoJSON data nodes and whether or not their metadata belongs in `properties` to be displayed as desired.
-For more on using metadata with this pattern see section [3.3](#33-context-considerations-for-geojson-ld-properties).
+These areas _SHOULD_ be bounded discrete regions of the map akin to extents.
+For information on using the GeoJSON `properties` property to provide information associated with the geographic coordinates, see [Section 3.3](#33-context-considerations-for-geojson-ld-properties).

 ```json-doc
 {